On the variety of general position problems under vertex and edge removal: Introduction

 The paper~\cite{dokyeesun-2025} investigates how removing a vertex or an edge affects the general position number of a graph.
 It is proved that ${\rm gp}(G-x)\leq 2{\rm gp}(G)$ holds for any vertex $x$ of a connected graph $G$ and that if $x$ lies in some ${\rm gp}$-set of $G$, then ${\rm gp}(G) - 1 \le {\rm gp}(G-x)$.
 On the other hand, ${\rm gp}(G-x)$ can be much larger than ${\rm gp}(G)$ also when $G-x$ is connected.
 For the edge removal it is proved that $\gp(G)/2\le \gp(G-e)\leq\ 2\gp(G)$ holds for any edge $e$ of $G$.
 In this paper we continue this line of research by investigating how removing a vertex or an edge affects the other three general position numbers.

 In the next section we give definitions and recall results needed in the rest of the paper.
 In Section~\ref{sec:vertex} we consider the vertex removal.
 For the total general position sets we prove that if $x$ is not a cut vertex, then $\gpt(G) -1 \le \gpt(G-x) \le \gpt(G) + \deg_G(x)$.
-Section~\ref{sec:outer-vertex} addresses the outer general position number and informs that anything can happen with outer general position sets when a vertex is removed.
+Section~\ref{sec:outer-vertex} addresses the outer general position number of a graph when a vertex is removed and shows that it cannot be bounded in terms of the outer general position number of the original graph.
 On the other hand, if $x$ lies in some $\gpo$-set, then $\gpo(G)-1 \le \gpo(G-x)$.
 Moreover, if $x$ is a simplicial vertex, then $\gpo(G-x) \le \gpo(G)+\deg_G(x)-1$.
 Section~\ref{sec:dual-vertex} then deals with the dual general position number.
 Similarly, as for the outer general position number, $\gpd(G-x)$ can be arbitrarily larger/smaller than $\gpd(G)$.
 On the other hand, if $x$ is not a cut vertex and lies in some $\gpd$-set of $G$, then $ \gpd(G)-1 \le \gpd(G-x)$.
 In the final section we consider the edge removal operation.
 For the total and the outer general position number we prove sharp lower and upper bounds, while for the dual general position number we show that the difference $\gpd(G) - \gpd(G-e)$ can be arbitrarily large.
 All bounds proved in this paper are demonstrated to be sharp.